JustBeingJeeta/Swissarch/README.md

 - No support for flatpak and snap installation
 - No automated installation

-## Features to add:
+## What it currently does

-- Complete Chaotic-aur installation.
+At its stage, Swissarch allows you to:
-- Check for yay and paru to see if they were already installed.
+- Install yay and/or paru automatically
-- Complete flatpak and snap support.
+- Install CachyOS repos and (partially) Chaotic-AUR
-- Custom meta packages (Gaming, General utils, system utils, etc.)
+- System update
-- Removal of yay or paru
+- Remove Orphaned packages

 ## How to test on your machine